What Makes a Solar Company “Top” in Singapore?

 Do I need optimisers for solar panels in Singapore?

 In most cases, yes.
-Singapore's dense urban environment means partial shading is extremely common.
-Sunollo includes panel-level optimisers as standard.
+Singapore’s dense urban environment means partial shading from neighbouring buildings, trees, antennas, and water tanks is extremely common.
+Without optimisers, one shaded panel can reduce the output of an entire string of 8 to 12 panels.
+Sunollo includes panel-level optimisers as standard on every installation.

 What happens if my solar company goes out of business?

-Your panel manufacturer warranty remains valid, but workmanship warranty, maintenance, monitoring, and insurance all stop.
-Sunollo's SunolloCare is backed by insurance.
-Read our detailed guide.
+If your installer ceases operations, your panel manufacturer warranty remains valid, but your workmanship warranty, maintenance, monitoring, and insurance all stop.
+This is why financial stability is a critical evaluation criterion.
+Sunollo’s SunolloCare is backed by insurance to ensure coverage continues regardless.
+Read our detailed guide on this topic.

-Can I install solar on an HDB flat?
+Can I install solar on an HDB flat in Singapore?

-Individual HDB flat owners cannot install private solar panels.
-For landed homeowners, solar is fully available.
+Individual HDB flat owners cannot install private solar panels, as the roof is common property managed by the Town Council.
+However, you benefit indirectly through the SolarNova programme, which installs solar on HDB rooftops.
+For landed homeowners, solar is fully available and increasingly popular.
 See our HDB solar guide.

 Does a solar installer need a licence in Singapore?

-Residential solar systems below 1 MWac are exempted from generation licensing.
-However, every installation must be designed and approved by a Licensed Electrical Worker (LEW) registered with EMA.
-Your installer should also be registered with SP Group under the ECIS scheme.
+Residential solar systems below 1 MWac — which includes all home installations — are exempted from generation licensing in Singapore.
+However, every solar installation must be designed and approved by a Licensed Electrical Worker (LEW) registered with the Energy Market Authority.
+Your installer should also be registered with SP Group under the Enhanced Central Intermediary Scheme (ECIS) to handle your grid connection application.
+Ask to see LEW credentials and SP Group registration before signing any contract.

-What is the best time to install solar panels?
+What is the best time to install solar panels in Singapore?

 Start with a free solar assessment from Sunollo.
 Our energy experts will:

-• Design a custom system with AIKO ABC panels and SunMax optimisers
+- Design a custom system with AIKO ABC panels and SunMax optimisers sized to your consumption

-• Show you exactly what you will save — guaranteed
+- Show you exactly what you will save each month and each year — guaranteed

-• Explain both purchase and S$0-upfront subscription options
+- Explain both purchase and S$0-upfront subscription options with full SunolloCare coverage

 Get Your Free Solar Assessment